jmieses/jmportfolio.github.io/_posts/2020-04-24-Swapping-Nibbles-in-64-bitfield.md

 $$\frac{\quad \texttt{0000000089ABCDEF} \\ | \quad \texttt{0123456700000000}}{\quad \texttt{0123456789ABCDEF}} $$

 Finally, repeat this recipe for the next 2 bytes, 1 byte, and the nibbles.
-That will change the order sequence of the byte list based on the nibbles.
+That will reverse the order sequence of the byte list based on the nibbles.

 ```c
 typedef unsigned long long uint64